-Registration & Records is pleased to announce a convenient, expedited transcript service for current and former students.
-Through a partnership with Parchment, students can order their official transcripts online to be sent electronically or through the mail (USPS).
+Registration & Records is pleased to announce a convenient transcript service through a third-party vendor for current and former college students.
+The service allows students to order their official transcripts online to be sent electronically or through the mail (USPS).